Tickets Naples

 Eat, shop and stay near Catacombs of San Gennaro

-• Pasticceria Poppella (15-min walk, Via Arena alla Sanità 29): Pastries, budget-friendly, and the best nearby stop for a fiocco di neve after the tour.
+• Pasticceria Poppella (15-min walk, Via Arena alla Sanità 29): Famous for pastries and the well-known fiocco di neve, this is a popular quick stop after the catacombs.

-• Concettina ai Tre Santi (15-min walk, Via Arena alla Sanità 7 Bis): Pizza, mid-range, and one of the better sit-down options if you’re turning the visit into a Sanità lunch.
+• Concettina ai Tre Santi (15-min walk, Via Arena alla Sanità 7 Bis): A well-regarded pizza spot in Sanità, ideal for a sit-down meal if you’re extending your visit into lunch.

-• Isabella De Cham Pizza Fritta (15-min walk, Via Arena alla Sanità 27): Fried pizza, budget-friendly, and ideal when you want something local and quick instead of a long meal.
+• Isabella De Cham Pizza Fritta (15-min walk, Via Arena alla Sanità 27): Local fried pizza spot, casual and quick, best for a no-fuss post-visit bite.

 Frequently asked questions about visiting Catacombs of San Gennaro

-Most visits take 45–60 minutes.
-If you also use your included access to the Catacombs of San Gaudioso on the same day, plan closer to 2 hours total including the walk between sites.
+Most visits take around 45–60 minutes for the guided catacombs route.
+If you also include a visit to Catacombs of San Gaudioso on the same day, allow closer to 2 hours total, including walking time between the two sites in Rione Sanità.

 More reads